After crawling back up into the daylight, we made our way into the bulk of the amusement park to begin our hike.

 Being as the big dance pavilion we saw earlier (seen in the first picture in part 1 of this series) was designed by Albert Kahn for Henry Ford in the same style as all these other structures I am tempted to assume Kahn in fact designed all of them, since they seem to be a matching set.
 Ford loved the Cottswold style of architecture, and these seem to have a similar flavor.

-Note: My colleague Benjamin Gravel says that the pavilion was actually designed by John Scott & Company, not Albert Kahn, but is often misattributed to Kahn.
+Note: Local architecture guru Benjamin Gravel says that the pavilion was actually designed by John Scott & Company, not Albert Kahn, but is often misattributed to Kahn.
 Scott & Co. is best known for designing the Wayne County Building.

 Anyway, the dance hall was the second largest in the world for a long time.
 We were not able to sneak into it as Navi and Donnie had, because there were people working in and near it at the time.